-The remote users are comprised of the following:
+The remote users are comprised of the following endpoints:

-- An Avaya 4600 and 9600 Series IP Telephone (with SIP firmware) connected directly to the untrusted network. - An Avaya 4600 and 9600 Series IP Telephone (with SIP firmware) connected behind a Netscreen-5GT firewall.
-This firewall is configured to perform both network address and port translation (NAPT). - An Avaya one-X Desktop Edition and Avaya one-X Mobile connected behind a second Netscreen-5GT firewall.
+- One Avaya 4600 and one 9600 Series IP Telephone (with SIP firmware) connected directly to the untrusted network. - One Avaya 4600 and one 9600 Series IP Telephone (with SIP firmware) connected behind a Netscreen-5GT firewall.
+This firewall is configured to perform both network address and port translation (NAPT). - One Avaya one-X Desktop Edition soft phone and one Avaya one-X Mobile phone connected behind a second Netscreen-5GT firewall.
 This firewall is configured to perform both network address and port translation.

 The voice communication across the untrusted network varies depending on the type of remote endpoint.
 Avaya 9600 IP Telephones use SIP over TLS and SRTP for the media stream.
+Avaya 4600

-Avaya 4600 IP Telephones use SIP over UDP and RTP for the media stream.
-The Avaya one-X Desktop Edition and the Avaya one-X Mobile uses SIP over TCP and RTP for the media stream.
+IP Telephones use SIP over UDP and RTP for the media stream.
+The Avaya one-X Desktop Edition soft phone and the Avaya one-X Mobile phone uses SIP over TCP and RTP for the media stream.